 In February, 1996 Pastor Rudolph Smith celebrated 45 years of service in Christian ministry and 30 years as pastor of Community Church of God.

-February 1998 marked the beginning of a new era in the church's history when Michael A. Smith was called as pastor-elect to succeed his father.
+February of 1998 marked the beginning of a new era in the church’s history when Michael A. Smith was called as pastor-elect to succeed his father.
 The mantle was officially passed in May with the installation service on October 11, 1998.
 Pastor Smith began his journey as the congregation’s pastor with his wife, Rev. Felecia Pearson Smith beside him.

 During this time period, an even greater emphasis was placed on community outreach programs.
-The church partners with Remerge (formerly Church on the Street) on Friday evenings during the summer and provides block parties to the community on the church park.
+The church partnered with Remerge (formerly Church on the Street) on Friday evenings during the summer and provided block parties for the community.

 Under Rev. Felecia’s guidance, the food pantry was reformatted into the Community Marketplace where persons in need are able to shop and make their own food choices.
-Additionally, our local outreach ministries include prison, hospital, nursing home, grief counseling, health resources, and emotional restoration.

 2017 – 2020